lionzan/Exponential-Ocean/exampleSite/content/post/build-a-legacy-it-s-the-only-thing-that-remains.md

 ---
 timeToRead: 1
-authors:
-- Leonardo Zangrando
+author: Leonardo Zangrando
 title: Build a Legacy, it's the Only Thing That Remains
-excerpt: Last week a friend of mine died in a road accident.
+description: Last week a friend of mine died in a road accident.
 She was an Ocean lover.
 date: 2021-03-15T00:00:00+00:00
-hero: "/images/shimrit-mourn.jpeg"
+image: "/images/shimrit-mourn.jpeg"

 ---
 Last week a friend of mine died in a road accident.
 Shimrit was an Ocean lover and co-founder of [ECOncrete](https://econcretetech.com/), an innovative startup in Ocean Sustainability.